-No place in Canada is off limits for a cockroach infestation.
+No place in Canada is off-limits for a cockroach infestation.
 If you don’t keep tidy and leave food crumbs lying all over your counters, then cockroaches should be the least of your worries.
 Can cockroaches survive in your dryer?
 Well, cockroaches are known to survive through all kinds of conditions including radiation levels that could kill humans in a matter of minutes.
 But luckily for you, cockroaches cannot survive in a dryer.
 If they are submerged in water for more than 7 minutes and exposed to heat levels of more than 140 degrees, they will surely die.
 If you need proper extermination please call us for cockroach exterminator Toronto services.

 If your dryer has leakage in its plumbing, it could also attract cockroaches to its insides.
 Just like warmth, cockroaches need water and food to survive, and since your dryer is offering two, it makes up for a convenient place to live.